citizensadvice/capybara_accessible_selectors/README.md

 # Capybara accessible selectors

-A set of Capybara selectors that allow you to find common UI elements by labels and using aria compatible markup.
+A set of Capybara selectors that allow you to find common UI elements by labels and using screen-reader compatible mark-up.

 ## Philosophy

-All feature tests should interact with the browser in the same a screen-reader user would.
+All feature tests should interact with the browser in the same way a screen-reader user would.
 This both tests the feature, and ensures the application is accessible.

-This means all the selectors should be based on semantic markup, page outline structure and form labels only.

-For standard user interface elements that have no HTML native equivalent.
-For example tabs and modals.
-The selectors should be based on how a screen reader interacts with a page.
-This is generally by aria roles and attributes.

-For example:
+To be accessible to a screen-reader, a page should be built from the correct native html elements with the semantics and behaviour required for each feature.
+For example if the page contains a button it should use `<button>` element.

+Where a feature does not exist in HTML, then the correct ARIA roles and states can be used to convey the meaning to a screen-reader.

+For a better overview see [Using aria](https://www.w3.org/TR/using-aria/).

+The test engineer should follow this philosophy.
+For example when pressing a button find a button `click_button` method and the visible label.
+When filling in an input, use `fill_in` and the visible label of the input.

+This gem contains a set of selectors and filters for common UI elements and element states that are not already included in Capybara.
+These selectors follow the guidelines in [ARIA Authoring Practices](https://www.w3.org/TR/wai-aria-practices-1.1/).
+In all cases the test engineer should use these selectors with visible labels on the page, rather than `xpath` and `css` selectors.

+Examples:

 ```ruby
 # Bad selectors